- Image 1 of 2

-PITTSBURGH – Pittsburgh Penguins star Sidney Crosby skated before the team's practice Monday.
+PITTSBURGH – Pittsburgh Penguins star Sidney Crosby skated before the team's practice Monday, but remains sidelined indefinitely with a broken jaw.

 Neal hasn't played since being diagnosed with a concussion following a hit from New York Rangers defenseman Michael Del Zotto on April 5.
-Bylsma called Neal "symptom-free" but added that the winger will not be rushed back.
+Bylsma says Neal is "symptom-free" but added that Neal will not be rushed back.

 Center Evgeni Malkin, who missed Saturday's 3-1 win over Florida with an upper body injury, could play Wednesday against Montreal.